thesaurus-linguae-aegyptiae/btsdoc/db_structure_bts3.rst

     particular ``type`` of `BTSThsEntry`_ objects in the global thesaurus.
 The input fields use this type to filter the `BTSThsEntry`_ instances they display in their browsers.

-    In fact this filed contains its own little borked DSL, but considering overall there are only 393 instances of it a proper specification is hardly worth the effort.
+    In fact this field contains its own little borked DSL, but considering overall there are only 393 instances of it a proper specification is hardly worth the effort.
 The intention can be accurately guessed in all instances.
 If you are so inclined you may have look at all its nasty innards in `BTSConfigurationServiceImpl.java`_